Comparison of modern open-source visual SLAM approaches: Experimental setup

-Even though DynaSLAM and DynSLAM have developed and published solutions, we were unable to run them.
+Although DynaSLAM and DynSLAM have developed and published solutions, the launch of the algorithms has not been successful.
 GitHub pages full of issues and implementations are not supported by authors, which makes solving varying problems very difficult.
 On the other hand, DRE-SLAM ran smoothly on ROS but it has examples only for data collected by authors.
 Comparison with other algorithms on popular datasets was difficult because of the lack of wheel encoder data in many of them.
-Still, we compared it with several other algorithms on the DRE dataset.
+Nevertheless, the comparison has been performed with several other algorithms on the DRE dataset.